IIIF/cookbook-recipes/recipe/0006-text-language/index.md

 In some cases, a IIIF resource may have a title or description (`label` or `summary`) in more than one language; or, the publisher of the content may want to provide descriptive `metadata` field labels in multiple languages for different language audiences, for example supplying a `label` for a creator field in both English and French ("Creator", "Auteur").

 ## Implementation notes
-In these cases, IIIF allows a language to be specified for strings that are intended to be displayed to the user.
-Languages are specified using a JSON key/value pair where the specified language is the key using the [BCP 47](https://tools.ietf.org/html/bcp47) code for the language and the value is an array, for example: `"en": ["Whistler's Mother"]`.
+With IIIF Presentation API 3.0, language maps are mandatory for strings that are intended to be displayed to the user.
+Languages are specified using a JSON key/value pair where the specified language is the key following [BCP 47](https://tools.ietf.org/html/bcp47) language codes and the value is an array, for example: `"en": ["Whistler's Mother"]`.

-A language key can be associated with the Manifest `label` and `summary` properties, as well as the `label` and `value` properties of the `metadata` and `requiredStatement` descriptive properties.

-With IIIF Presentation API 3.0, the language map is mandatory.
 If the language is not known or the string does not have a language, then the key must be the string `none`.

 A client will choose the appropriate value(s) by following the processing rules provided in the [Language of Property Values](https://iiif.io/api/presentation/3.0/#44-language-of-property-values) section of the IIIF Presentation API 3.0 specification.

+Language keys should be associated with the Manifest `label` and `summary` properties, as well as the `label` and `value` properties of the `metadata` and `requiredStatement` descriptive properties.

 ## Restrictions
 1. Note that the implementation described here does not apply to embedded textual bodies in Annotations, which use the Web Annotation pattern of value and language as separate properties.

-2. While IIIF allows for the use of language subtags to specify locale, script, etc. following the [BCP 47](https://tools.ietf.org/html/bcp47) standard in language maps, its use of hyphens breaks the . notation pattern.
-We recommend avoiding use of locale (en-us, en-gb) and script (en-latin) subtags until a solution is identified.
+2. It should be noted that BCP 47 allows hyphen breaks for locale and scripts (e.g. en-US); however, if you are processing these manifests with Javascript it will break the . notation features for navigating JSON objects so brackets for accessing language properties are recommended.

 ## Example
 In this example, the content is an image of the painting commonly known as *Whistler's Mother* by James Abbott McNeill Whistler.
 The Manifest `label` property has both the English and French titles, plus a third title with no assigned language (lines 6-14).